Know More about DVD Resolution (Questions and Answers)

 When you burn a video to DVD disc, the DVD video resolution will keep the 480p.
 While thing will be a little bit different if you want to rip a DVD to video.
 You are more likely to get a lower output resolution.

-To ensure you rip a DVD to video with the best resolution, here we strongly recommend the professional Vidmore DVD Ripper for you.
+To ensure you rip a DVD to video with the best resolution, here we strongly recommend the professional Vidmore DVD Monster for you.
 It is specially designed to extract videos from a DVD disc and save them with exactly the original image quality.

 - Powerful DVD decryption algorithm to rip DVD to video with best resolution.